Committee Members

 In my current line of work, as a Healthcare Academy Trainer, I have the privilege of supporting the development of the trainee and qualified pharmacist populations across Birmingham and Solihull with Boots.
 I am a champion for community pharmacy and its untapped potential in public health, especially our position to deliver better outcomes for patients across the geography where I live.
 I have a robust understanding of the current pharmacy landscape with a keen interest in prescribing, and look to work collaboratively with our partners to forward the development of our sector for our contractors, patients and our workforce.

-Vanessa Morley (Service Support Officer)
+Vanessa Morley (Services Development Officer)

 Vanessa has over 15 years of community pharmacy experience.
 She has been involved with various major projects for Lloydspharmacy.
 Recently joined Birmingham and Solihull LPC as a Service Support Officer.

-Kahinat Begum (Service Support Officer)
+Kahinat Begum (Services Development Officer)

 Experience of working in different sectors of pharmacy, has given me an insight into the increasing challenges pharmacies face and the driving force to fully support pharmacy development.
 I am a hardworking Services Development Officer committed to supporting contractors to develop new pharmacy services.
 Always ready to take up a challenge!